 The curriculum for the Payne Theological Seminary Doctor of Ministry Program consists of six semesters of instruction.
 Each semester is made up of a One- Week Intensive followed by four webinars.
-The core curriculum is taught during the Intensive weeks and the webinars.
+The core curriculum is taught during the Intensive weeks and the webinars are conducted each successive month after the intensive.
 In addition, a Focus Group Elective course is taught during the first four semesters.
 For the first four semesters, the Intensives are worth 5 semester credits each and the elective course taught is worth three credits to make up eight credits per semester.
 The last two semesters are dedicated to the Project and are worth eight credits each.
 This would make the total program a forty-eight (48) semester credit program.
 The core courses and elective courses are listed below:

+Semester I:

-Semester I: DMN710 Advanced Preparation for Ministry 5 credits Focus Group Elective I 3 credits Semester II:
+DMN710 Advanced Preparation for Ministry - 5 credits Focus Group Elective I - 3 credits

+Semester II:

-DMN720 Problem Analysis in Ministry 5 credits Focus Group Elective II 3 credits
+DMN720 Biblical and Historical Foundations - 5 credits Focus Group Elective II - 3 credits